-The School of Graduate & Professional Studies offers a Master of Ministry program designed to meet the needs of those currently in ministry, pursuing ministry, or exploring bi-vocational ministry.
+The Master of Ministry program is designed to meet the needs of those currently in ministry, pursuing ministry, or exploring bi-vocational ministry.
 With an emphasis on practical theology, the Master of Ministry program focuses on equipping students with the education, skills, and training useful in all aspects of Christian ministry, and does so in an exclusively online format that meets the educational needs of busy, non-traditional learners.
-Credits earned in this program-which can be completed in as little as 18 months-can be transferred to graduate programs at other universities, including the Master of Divinity program offered by Nazarene Theological Seminary.
+Credits earned in this program can be transferred to graduate programs at other universities, including the Master of Divinity program offered by Nazarene Theological Seminary.
+Students who desire to pursue the Master of Divinity program will be required to apply separately to NTS before the commencement of the program and must transfer credits to that program before the conclusion of their Master of Ministry program at MVNU.

-Upon completion of the Master of Ministry program, graduates will be able to:
+Upon completion of the Master of Ministry program, students should be able to:

-- understand the biblical, theological, and historical foundations for the practice of ministry; - apply classical disciplines to the tasks of pastoral ministry and other forms of service; - effectively practice ministry in the areas of leadership, communication, pastoral care, counseling, and education; - effectively practice the art of proclamation, including interpretation of scripture, application to human need, and communication for evangelism, Christian nurture, and moral challenge; - identify the purpose and goals of ministry and develop the disciplines of planning, implementing, and assessing progress toward those goals.
+- understand the biblical, theological, and historical foundations for the practice of ministry; - apply classical disciplines to the tasks of pastoral ministry and other forms of service; - enhance skills for the practice of ministry in the areas of leadership, communication, pastoral care, counseling, and education; - practice the art of proclamation, including interpretation of scripture, application to human need, and communication for evangelism, Christian nurture, and moral challenge; - identify the purpose and goals of ministry and develop the disciplines of planning, implementing, and assessing progress toward those goals.